endocode/ausroller/README.md

 Now run `ausroller.py` like that
 ```
-ausroller.py --app your-app --version 47.11-1a --message "First rollout"
+ausroller.py --namespace another-namespace --app your-app --version 47.11-1a --message "First rollout"
 ```

-Ausroller will take the template you create (choosen by the value of parameter `--app`), replace the `{{ app_version}}` placeholder by the value of the parameter `--version`, add and commit the resulting file `your-app-deplyoment.yaml` to the directory `rollout/deployments/` and create the deployment in the Kubernetes cluster.
+Ausroller will take the template you create (choosen by the value of parameter `--app`), replace the `{{ app_version}}` placeholder by the value of the parameter `--version`, add and commit the resulting file `your-app-deplyoment.yaml` to the directory `rollout/another-namespace/deployments/` and create the deployment in the Kubernetes cluster.